rolandtritsch/haskell-aoc-2018/README.md

 * run `etlas run haskell-aoc-exe`

 Note: You need to have stack installed and need to run `stack build --dry-run` first (to generate the `cabal` file (the dry-run will invoke hpack to generate the cabal file from the package.yaml file)).

+Locally you can run all solutions with `./bin/run-local.sh | grep -e "->"` (or you can fork the repo into your account and enable a/the travis build).